shengyp/OCR_Tech/README.md

-Here, we are concentrating on a series of research papers relatedd to multilingual knowledge engineering.
+Here, we are concentrating on a series of research papers relatedd to OCR.

 Table of Contents